neilcode/prime_calc/README.md

 # prime_calc
 An app that prints a multiplication table of the first 10 prime numbers to STDOUT

+**Note:** A simple solution that does not contain multiple Primality tests, benchmark mode, etc. exists on a separate branch called `simple`.
+Execute it the same way, by running `app/run.rb` from console.

 ### Summary
 In designing this program, I was asked to consider the following:
 * Complexity: How fast does your code run?
 Does it scale?